Misty Ring: The healing power of art

 Creating a sanctuary in a health setting

-Misty chose Confluence A and B for the Community Health Centre — Lakewood because of its ability to evoke memories and connection beyond a specific time or place.
-“It doesn’t necessarily need to be paired with Calgary,” she says.
-“It can just be that time I was out in nature with family and friends.”
+Misty chose Confluence A and B for the Covenant Community Health Centre because of their ability to evoke memories and connection beyond a specific time or place.
+“They don’t necessarily need to be paired with Calgary,” she says.
+“They can just be that time I was out in nature with family and friends.”

-The painting has a way of drawing people in, says Misty.
-“Everyone who has seen it always tells me their memories of being in this place.
-Whether they were hiking or kayaking, the painting reminds them of something personal and joyful.”
+The paintings have a way of drawing people in, says Misty.
+“Everyone who has seen them always tells me their memories of being in this place.
+Whether they were hiking or kayaking, the paintings remind them of something personal and joyful.”

 Her intention was to create a sanctuary, an oasis, for anyone walking through the health centre.
 “I get a little anxious in health settings,” she says.
 “I wanted to create a space so that no matter what you’re experiencing, or who you are or aren’t experiencing it with, you have that little safe escape.”

-She envisioned the piece as something that could meet people where they are.
-“You can be in a really happy mood, and it can be an oasis,” she says.
+She envisioned the pieces as something that could meet people where they are.
+“You can be in a really happy mood, and they can be an oasis,” she says.
 “But I was also really thinking about the people who need that uplift and that positive message.”

-Misty saw the opportunity to not just exhibit a painting at the health centre but also make a personal investment in the healing power of art.
+Misty saw the opportunity to not just exhibit paintings at the health centre but also make a personal investment in the healing power of art.
 “Art and health are so important,” she says.
-“I felt this piece was really important.”
+“I felt these pieces were really important.”

 Looking ahead